yz6028693/Evolution_Strategy_with_Archimedean_Spiral/README.md

 New algorithm with multiprocessing and using Evolution Strategy to estimate gradient (version 3)：

-The idea of this version is from a OpenAI's paper and blog.
+The idea of this version is from a OpenAI's <a href = 'https://arxiv.org/pdf/1703.03864.pdf'>paper</a> and <a href = 'https://blog.openai.com/evolution-strategies/'>blog</a>.
+Their basic idea is to use Evolution Strategy to estimate gradient in the environment.
+I also applied multiprocessing in this version, as a rusult, different explorer is computed in different core.
+Note: You will mention in this version that even though I give different explorer different standard deviation (affect the max radius of its following points) and learning rate (affect their speed when move in this space) they will still easily get close to each other and do repeated work.

 <a><img src="Gif&Images/ESGradientExplorer.gif" width = 50% position = 'ralative'></a>